GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If I had followed my heart instead of advice, dBASE would be much closer to perfection today.
+> ### Programming is a little bit like the army.
+Now that I'm out, it's neat to have had the experience.
 >
 > ~ *Wayne Ratliff*